Posted on: November 7, 2022

 Finally, the heavy machinery used during digging can cause damage to older houses, create residual dust, and cause cracks.
 Cracks attract water and freeze in colder weather causing them to spread and potential create trip hazards.

 Poles are a more cost-effective solution to upgrading networks, especially in the areas where digging underground isn’t a viable option.
-Digging requires more resources and labour increasing the cost exponentially.
+Where digging is an available route, it also requires more resources and labour increasing the cost and time it takes to receive fibre exponentially.

 Studies show that ultrafast full fibre connection, whether via a pole or underground increases the value of your home.
-So, although a new pole may be a disadvantage to some, it won’t impact the market negatively.
+So, although a new pole may look like a disadvantage to some, it won’t impact the market or the value of the property negatively.

-Despite the sometimes-negative reputation of telegraph poles, they can often be the best way to bring a full fibre network to residents and businesses.
+Despite the negative reputation that can be attached with telegraph poles, they can often be the best way to bring a full fibre network to residents and businesses.
 With every build, we fully assess what is required and opt for the process that brings the biggest benefit to the town.

 To find out if your town is eligible for ultrafast broadband click here.